HELPING ANXIOUS STUDENTS

 This independent study course is appropriate for Pre-K -12 teachers, administrators, support staff and parents.
 Note: The book, Growing Up Brave, was written for parents, however it is an excellent resource for understanding and supporting our anxious students and their parents.

-We advise you to review and download a summary of the course syllabus before registering. | Summary |
+We advise you to review and download the course syllabus before registering. | Syllabus |